holidaycheck/tour-operator-credits-service/README.md

 - `npm install`: Install all required dependencies.
 - `npm run dev`: Start service connected to a temporary database.
 Restarts automatically when code has changed.
-- `npm prettier`: Formats the code.
+- `npm run prettier`: Formats the code.
 Also executed before any commit.

 #### Run the service with Docker
 To run the service locally simply call